 Students with a major in the early childhood, elementary education, elementary bilingual education, or collaborative special/elementary education certification program, must complete a second major concurrently, in a subject area outside of education.
 Students will be admitted to an education program with a dual major in B.S.
 Liberal Studies and will complete two areas of concentration.

-The University requires students to successfully complete all degree or certificate program requirements with a minimum cumulative Grade Point Average (GPA) of 2.0 to earn an undergraduate degree or certificate.
-Transfer students seeking a degree must complete at least 30 credits at Southern or at least 25% of these programs' overall credits at Southern.
+The University requires students to successfully complete all degree or certificate program requirements with a minimum cumulative Grade Point Average (GPA) of 2.0.
+Bachelor's degree programs require a minimum of 120-credits overall.
+Transfer students seeking a degree must complete a minimum of 30 credits at Southern or at least 25% of a certificate program.